manticoresoftware/manticoresearch-php/docs/configuration.md

 *  password - password for HTTP Auth
 *  headers - array of custom headers
 *  curl - array of CURL settings as option=>value
-*  persistent -  define whenever connection is persistent or not, boolean value
+*  persistent -  define whenever connection is persistent or not

 Example:
 ```